junder873/WRDSMerger.jl/README.md

 # WRDSMerger.jl

 This package is designed to perform common tasks using the Wharton Research Database Services (WRDS).
 In particular, there is a focus on data from CRSP (stock market data), Compustat (firm balance sheet and income data) and the links between these datasets.
-It also implements an abnormal return calculation (currently it does not implement Fama-French abnormal returns).
+It also implements an abnormal return calculation.

 ## General Usage